 - 6.3.1 Qualifying liabilities include all one-month liabilities of a category 2 institution except those liabilities specified in paragraph 6.3.4.
-As specified in Table C in §2 of Schedule 5 to the BLR, qualifying liabilities are calibrated broadly into the following categories: - (a) total one-month liabilities of a category 2 institution to the MA or central banks; - (b) if a category 2 institution's total one-month liabilities to banks exceed the total one-month liabilities of banks to the institution, the amount of its total one-month liabilities to banks; and - (c) all other one-month liabilities.
+As specified in Table C in §2 of Schedule 5 to the BLR, qualifying liabilities are calibrated broadly into the following categories: - (a) total one-month liabilities of a category 2 institution to the MA or central banks;

-In practice, any asset that ceases to be eligible for inclusion in a category 2 institution's stock of liquefiable assets should be excluded from the stock starting from the first working day (or, if rule 48(2) applies to the institution, the forthcoming day specified by the MA) immediately following the date of cesser.
+81 In practice, any asset that ceases to be eligible for inclusion in a category 2 institution's stock of liquefiable assets should be excluded from the stock starting from the first working day (or, if rule 48(2) applies to the institution, the forthcoming day specified by the MA) immediately following the date of cesser.